WSWUP/gridwxcomp/README.rst

     ...        ...      ...      ...      ...
     ========== ======== ======== ======== ===

 Note ``GRIDMET_ID`` is the index of the master gridMET dataset 4 km fishnet grid starting at 0 in the upper left corner and moving across rows and down columns.
-This value can be joined with previously created data to relate the ID values to centroid locations of cells.
+This value can be joined with previously created data, e.g. the ID values can be joined to centroid coordinates of gridMET cells.

 GeoTIFF rasters of interpolated ratios will be saved to "monthly_ratios/spatial/etr_mm_invdist_400m/".
 Note, the gridMET variable name (etr_mm), the interpolation method (invdist), and the raster resolution (400m) are specified in the output directory.
 A fishnet grid with gridMET id values and a point shapefile of station ratios should all be created and saved in the "monthly_ratios/spatial/" directory.